 Testing the Use of Real-World Data from Three Unique Sources to Expand Indications

-Technology of Interest: Endovascular Therapies
+Technology of Interest

-Network Collaborator(s): MDEpiNet; Duke University Health System; OneFlorida
+MDEpiNet, Duke University Health System, OneFlorida

-This test-case will study how specific endovascular graft cases using the two components can be identified from these data sources and evaluate clinical outcomes for cases using the device of interest.
+This Test-Case studies how specific endovascular graft cases using the two components can be identified from these data sources and evaluate clinical outcomes for cases using the device of interest.
 Information collected from these RWD sources will be used to guide decisions by physicians, payers, and regulatory agencies about potential FDA approval of the main body device in conjunction with the iliac stent, a new device as a component of a larger system.